Genshirog/Logistic-System/FARMER_MATCHING_README.md

 3. Set temperature requirements
 4. Add produce types
 5. Browse marketplace to find farmers with excess storage
-6. Send connection requests to compatible farmers
+6. Click "Connect" to instantly establish partnerships

 ### For Farmers with Excess Storage
 1. Set `has_excess_storage = true`
 2. Set `cost_per_cubic_meter`
 3. Specify available capacity
 4. Set temperature ranges
-5. Wait for connection requests from farmers needing storage
+5. Wait for other farmers to connect with you
-6. Accept or decline requests based on compatibility
+6. Manage connections through your connections list

 ### Marketplace Features
 1. **Search & Filter**: Use search bar and filters to find specific farmers
 2. **Browse**: View farmers in grid or list format
-3. **Connect**: Send connection requests instead of instant matching
+3. **Instant Connect**: Click "Connect" to immediately establish partnerships
-4. **Manage Requests**: Accept or decline incoming connection requests
+4. **Automatic Tracking**: Connected farmers are added to your connections list
-5. **Chat**: Once connected, farmers can chat and make storage proposals
+5. **Chat & Propose**: Once connected, farmers can chat and make storage proposals

 ## Benefits